-Combined Adjusted EBITDAR
+Consolidated Adjusted EBITDAR

-We use Combined Adjusted EBITDAR as one measure in determining the value of prospective acquisitions.
-It is also a measure commonly used measure by our management, research analysts and investors, to compare the enterprise value of different companies in the healthcare industry, without regard to differences in capital structures and leasing arrangements.
-Additionally, we believe the use of Combined Adjusted EBITDAR allows management, research analysts and investors to compare operational results of companies that have operating and finance leases.
+We use Consolidated Adjusted EBITDAR as one measure in determining the value of prospective acquisitions.
+It is also a measure commonly used by us, research analysts and investors to compare the enterprise value of different companies in the healthcare industry, without regard to differences in capital structures.
+Additionally, we believe the use of Consolidated Adjusted EBITDAR allows us, research analysts and investors to compare operational results of companies with operating and finance leases.
 A significant portion of finance lease expenditures are recorded in interest, whereas operating lease expenditures are recorded in rent expense.

-This measure is not displayed as a performance measure as it excludes rent expense, which is a normal and recurring operating expense This measure does not reflect our cash requirements for leasing commitments.
-As such, our presentation of Combined Adjusted EBITDAR, should not be construed as a financial performance measure.
+This measure is not displayed as a performance measure as it excludes rent expense, which is a normal and recurring operating expense and, as such, does not reflect our cash requirements for leasing commitments.
+Our presentation of Consolidated Adjusted EBITDAR should not be construed as a financial performance measure.

-The adjustments made and previously described in the computation of Combined Adjusted EBITDAR are also made when computing Combined Adjusted EBITDAR.
-We calculate Combined Adjusted EBITDAR by excluding rent-cost of services and rent related to start up operations from Combined Adjusted EBITDA.
+The adjustments made and previously described in the computation of Consolidated Adjusted EBITDA are also made when computing Consolidated Adjusted EBITDAR.
+We calculate Consolidated Adjusted EBITDAR by excluding rent-cost of services and rent related to start up operations from Consolidated Adjusted EBITDA.